 Dislocation Allowance (DLA) is a military allowance designed to partially reimburse service members for some of the costs incurred when relocating a household.
 It is authorized for PCS moves, when ordered to move into military housing for the government’s convenience, and when evacuated from a duty station.
-The Joint Travel Regulations (JTR), Chapter 5, Part A10 contain many pages talking about DLA, and I’ve provided a pretty thorough summary below.
+The Joint Travel Regulations (JTR), Chapter 5, Section 0505, contain many pages talking about DLA.

 Am I Eligible for DLA?

 DLA is authorized in most Permanent Change of Station (PCS) moves.
-It is not authorized for moves TO your first duty station or FROM your last duty station.
 A service member authorized dependent PCS transportation who relocates dependents is authorized DLA at the “with-dependent” rate.
 A member without dependents, or who does move their dependents, is authorized DLA at the “without-dependent” rate.
-A member without dependents assigned to government quarters at the new PDS is not authorized DLA.
+A member without dependents assigned to government quarters (usually the barracks) at the new PDS is not authorized DLA.

 If you move twice due to the revocation, modification, cancellation, or amendment of orders after the PCS move has physically been made, then you will be authorized a second DLA at the Secondary DLA rate, which can be found here.

-A Permanant Change of Assignment (PCA) or change of duty station within a geographic area only warrants DLA if the service member requests and is granted a short-distance movement of Household Goods (HHG.)
+A Permanent Change of Assignment (PCA) or change of duty station within a geographic area only warrants DLA if the service member requests and is granted a short-distance movement of Household Goods (HHG.)

 Check out my Pinterest Board: PCS Resources/Military Moving!